-A moving van is very convenient for small relocations – college moves, moving to a dorm, moving smaller offices or tiny, one-bedroom apartments.
-Whether you want to perform a self-move at your own pace or have a professional drive your moving vehicle, you will be able to find a variety of services that moving companies offer.
+- A moving van is very convenient for small relocations – So if you are moving in and out of your college dorm, your one bedroom apartment or an office downtown, this might be the best option for your relocation.
+Whether you want to perform a self-move at your own pace or have a professional drive your moving vehicle, you will be able to find a variety of services that NYC moving companies offer.

 Managing a moving van on the road is different from driving a car.
 Although self-moves seem cost-effective, you should be well-informed about all hidden costs and potential risks you might incur on the road.
 Take some time to prepare yourself for what you may come upon on the road.

+Any self-move contains much more responsibility than just paying a moving company for their service.
 Driving a moving van means that you are responsible for your family’s safety and security of your belongings.
-Whether you are driving a huge moving truck or a moving van you should take precautions and all necessary measures to keep everything under control.
+Before you rent a moving van in NYC, you should take precautions and all necessary measures to keep everything under control.

 Traffic laws and regulations may vary from one city or state to another, so you need to be well-informed about your upcoming road trip and anticipate the possible difficulties that may arise.

 If you have some doubts and fears, knowing that you can always turn to a professional driver is a huge relief.
-Companies that are renting moving vans and other vehicles usually offer experienced drivers and many other additional services.
+Companies that are renting moving van in New York (as well as other vehicles) usually offer experienced drivers and many other additional services.

 - You as a driver and other people in the van should wear seat belts while on the road.
 Also, if you are moving with a baby, make sure his/her car seat is properly installed as well.